 Early Life and Education

-Scott B. Kapnick, born in 1959, is an American financier and investor.
-He holds a Bachelor of Arts in Economics from Williams College and a combined Juris Doctor (JD) and Master of Business Administration (MBA) from the University of Chicago.
+Scott Kapnick, a US citizen, was born in 1959.
+He graduated from Williams College with a Bachelor of Arts in Economics and holds a combined JD/MBA from the University of Chicago.
 He also studied at the London School of Economics & Political Science.
-Kapnick's father was Arthur Andersen CEO Harvey Kapnick.

 Rise to Success